codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 * Change all pipeline push steps to use specifically the external Docker registry
 * Promote essential images from the Codefresh Container registry to the external Docker registry
 * No pipeline should push to the Codefresh Container registry.
+* Use the [dedicated script](https://github.com/codefresh-io/cfcrmigration) to detect all pipelines affected by the Codefresh registry

 ## Phase B Migration actions until 1st July 2020